AnthonyLeeIT/assignment11/README.md

 ## Running Tests Locally

 This FastAPI application uses SQLAlchemy's 'User' model and includes password hashing.
 It requires a running PostGres database and pushes a Docker image to Docker Hub on success.

+This module extended the work from Module 10 (assignment 10) by adding a Calculation model, Pydantic validation schemas, an operation factory, along with unit and integration tests that exercise them.

 ### 1. Set up the environment